bioconda/bioconda.github.io/_sources/recipes/bioconductor-recount3/README.rst.txt

    :license: Artistic-2.0
    :recipe: /`bioconductor-recount3 <https://github.com/bioconda/bioconda-recipes/tree/master/recipes/bioconductor-recount3>`_/`meta.yaml <https://github.com/bioconda/bioconda-recipes/tree/master/recipes/bioconductor-recount3/meta.yaml>`_

-   Explore and download data from the recount project available at https\:\/\/jhubiostatistics.shinyapps.io\/recount3\/.
-Using the recount3 package you can download RangedSummarizedExperiment objects at the gene\, exon or exon\-exon junctions level\, the raw counts\, the phenotype metadata used\, the urls to the sample coverage bigWig files.
-The RangedSummarizedExperiment objects can be used by different packages for performing differential expression analysis.
-Using data from the recount3 project you can perform annotation\-agnostic differential expression analyses as described at http\:\/\/doi.org\/TODO.
+   The recount3 package enables access to a large amount of uniformly processed RNA\-seq data from human and mouse.
+You can download RangedSummarizedExperiment objects at the gene\, exon or exon\-exon junctions level with sample metadata and QC statistics.
+In addition we provide access to sample coverage BigWig files.

 .. conda:package:: bioconductor-recount3